Konijntje-x/esx-v2-snippets/README.md

 Added all GTAV vehicle spawnnames and all GTAV weapon names (They will be seperate available at the marketplace, not at Github.)
-Added a pair of commands, they will be listed if the ESX2 documentation is ready.
+Added ESX2 commands.
+(They will also be seperate available.)

 -----------------------------------------------------------------------------------------------------------